python-poetry/poetry/README.md

 curl -sSL https://raw.githubusercontent.com/python-poetry/poetry/master/get-poetry.py | python
 ```

-Alternatively, you can download the `get-poetry.py` file and execute it separately.
+Alternatively, the `get-poetry.py` file can be downloaded and can be executed separately.

 The setup script must be able to find one of following executables in your shell's path environment: